Overview of Student Barometer 2022 Results

-The bar graph below shows some of the elements that CPCE has performed well above the Asia and global benchmarks in the SB Autumn 2017:
+The bar graph below shows some essential elements that CPCE performed above the global and Asian benchmarks for local students in the SB 2022:

-2 Overall satisfaction rate refers to the percentage of respondents who indicated they were “satisfied” or “very satisfied” over the question, “Overall, how satisfied are you with all aspects of your experience at your university/institution?”
+2 Overall student satisfaction rate refers to the percentage of respondents who indicated they were “satisfied” or “very satisfied” regarding the question, “Overall, how satisfied are you with all aspects of your experience at your university/institution?”.

 3 Average satisfaction rate of respondents over 34 learning elements assessed in the survey